 On successful completion of the course students will be able to:

-This course is process rather than content driven and is learner centered.
-The course will comprise a series of interactive workshops on topics including, contexts of practice, theoretical approaches, ethical and moral issues, political and legal contexts, and social and cultural factors.
-Published frameworks will be used as guidelines for students to generate their personal and professional profile.
+This course is process rather than content driven and is learner centred.
+The course will comprise a series of interactive workshops, case studies, and a final paper.
 Practicing therapists and other related professions may be part of this course.

 This is the culminating course in the last four weeks in the program therefore students need knowledge from all year one, two, three and four of the OT program

 Written Assignment: Major Essay (3000 words)

 Participation: Participation and attendance in group and individual tasks

 Face to Face On Campus 20 hour(s) per Term Full Term starting in week 10

 Lectures begin week 10 and ends week 13.